 NASA’s Mars 2020 Mission, featuring the Perseverance rover, landed on Mars on February 18, 2021.
 The rover carried a small helicopter named Ingenuity.
 On April 19, 2021, Ingenuity became the first aircraft to fly under its own power on a planet other than Earth.

-This page presents a lesson plan to accompany Ingenuity’s historic flight.
-In the lesson, students consider how the conditions on Mars might affect helicopter flight, and how the design of a helicopter might need to be changed to work under those conditions.
-The lesson also touches upon the structure of Earth’s atmosphere, the physics of flight, aeronautics terminology, the basics of helicopter flight and design, and the history of flight on other planets.
+In each version of the lesson, students consider how the conditions on Mars might affect helicopter flight, and how the design of a helicopter might need to be changed to work under those conditions.
+The lesson also touches upon the structure of Earth’s atmosphere, the physics of flight, aeronautics terminology, the basics of helicopter flight and design, forces and vectors related to aircraft, and the history of flight on other planets.

 Classroom Version: Lesson Sequence Overview